-My work explores aesthetic, historical, and environmental themes through experimentation with a diverse range of media.
-Juxtapositions and contrasts—such as handmade vs high-tech and playfulness vs serious inquiry—are key to my practice.
-My various bodies of work encompass multimedia painting, works on paper, and functional sculpture.
-Sources that inform my work include 19th century botanical research in the Brazilian rainforest, Werner’s Nomenclature of Colours, American color field painting, and the history of deforestation and land management.
+• My work explores aesthetic, historical, and environmental themes through experimentation with a diverse range of media, operating at the intersections between the arts, sciences, and memory.
+Juxtapositions and contrasts—such as the Analogue and the Digital and poetic gesture vs. serious inquiry—are key to my practice.
+My various bodies of work encompass multimedia painting, works on paper, video art, and functional sculpture, all informed by a multidisciplinary approach that blends historical archives with field research to places like the Mata Atlântica forest of Rio de Janeiro and the Azores.

 David has received critical acclaim in a variety of projects.
 He is one of the spearheads of new movements of creative hybrid professionals who offer innovative works, which mix the best of contemporary and functional art.